 When is COBRA Continuation Coverage Available?

-Your employer (ETF for retirees) will offer COBRA continuation coverage to qualified beneficiaries after a qualifying event has occurred.
-Your employer must notify the ETF of the following qualifying events:
+Your employer (for retirees, this is the Department of Employee Trust Funds) will offer COBRA continuation coverage to qualified beneficiaries after a qualifying event has occurred.
+Your employer must notify ETF of the following qualifying events:

 - The end of employment or reduction of hours of employment; or

 - Death of the employee.

 For all other qualifying events (divorce or legal separation of the employee and spouse or a dependent child’s losing eligibility for coverage as a dependent child), you must notify your employer (retirees should notify ETF) within 60 after the qualifying event occurs.